alianzar03/alianzar03.github.io/publications.md

-# 📚 Publications

 ## Research & Publications

 My research contributions span a wide range of topics in **magnetism, frustrated quantum materials, correlated electron systems, and molecular magnetism**.
 Below is a selection of my published works with short highlights:

----

 ## 📝 In Communication